abelsj60/my-site/app/data/the-story/story-chapter-three.md

 number: 3
 ---

-One morning, the boy saw a faint glow beside his bedside table.

-Behind it, he found a dusty golden lamp, a trail of strange purple letters etched over it.
-The world exploded in pixelated color as he read them aloud.

-"Are you ready for a wish," said a Jinn amidst the magic.

-While surprised, the boy was game.
+One afternoon, the boy's room twinkled.

+Dust, scattered by a broom, was catching the sun's pale winter light.
+The quiet was pierced by the hollow ring of the broom on metal.
+The boy knelt to pick it up.

+"I forgot about you," he said, tracing the lamp's purple etchings with a finger.

+Reality glitched.
+The room was drenched in pixelated technicolor as clear red rays shot between free-floating sparkles of dust, drawing a giant Jinn into view.

+"What are you doing," it boomed.

-"I turned over every stone," he said.
-"It's time for new adventure."
-The boy woke again, targeted ads dancing across his screen.
-"Code," he thought.
+The boy sighed.
+"I turned over every stone," he said, shrugging.
+"No mas."

-Before long, the boy was coding at school in lower Manhattan.
-He was given a book of practical magics, and surrounded by ferociously smart people.
+The Jinn leaned menacingly forward to stab at the boy with crisp blue sparks.
+"You've lost our secret," it bellowed.

+A storm began to brew.

+A fairy flit through the boy's vision.
+She yelled violently at the Jinn, who shrank from her sight, then turned to speak.

+But the Jinn clapped hands around her, waking the boy with thunder.
+A coding school Web site glowed on the screen beside his still darkened magic lamp.

-It was intense.
+Fate was sealed.

-But the boy heard a cry to modern battle.
-Aslan couldn't have been more rousing if bellowing beside the bull on the great broad way.
-The boy coded on.